fragaria/karmen-docs/docs/printers.md

 ## Displaying printer status

-Each printer has its status page you can display by clicking on the printer in the list.
-You can view various useful information there:
+Each printer has its status page that can be accessed by clicking on the printer in the list.
+You can see various useful information there:

 - Printer connection status
 - Printer live camera feed